-While the process has long been discussed for Trump, Democrats’ efforts have gained traction in recent weeks following a whistleblower complaint about a controversial call between Trump and Ukraine President Volodymyr Zelenskiy was revealed that critics say includes a quid pro quo for political gain.
+While the process had long been discussed for Trump, Democrats’ efforts gained traction late last year following a whistleblower complaint about a controversial call between Trump and Ukraine President Volodymyr Zelenskiy was revealed that critics say included a quid pro quo for political gain.

-Since taking control of the House in 2018, Democratic leadership has been wary to broach the subject of impeachment, even after the Mueller report was issued, which did not clear the president of obstruction of justice.
-But the Ukraine call and its fallout have changed that calculus.
+Since taking control of the House in 2018, Democratic leadership had been wary to broach the subject of impeachment, even after the Mueller report was issued, which did not clear the president of obstruction of justice.
+But the Ukraine call and its fallout changed that calculus.

 Trump has called the inquiry the continuation of a “witch hunt” that has dogged his presidency and Republicans members of Congress have attacked the process as a sham that disregards the president’s due process rights and impedes his ability to conduct foreign policy.

 Here's how the process works:

 An impeachment proceeding is the formal process by which a sitting president of the United States may be accused of wrongdoing.
 It is a political process and not a criminal process.

 The articles of impeachment are the list of charges drafted against the president.
 The vice president and all civil officers of the U.S. can also face impeachment.

 The process begins in the House of Representatives, where any member may make a suggestion to launch an impeachment proceeding.
 It is then up to the speaker of the House, as leader of the majority party, to determine whether or not to proceed with an inquiry into the alleged wrongdoing.

 House Speaker Nancy Pelosi announced the formal opening of an impeachment inquiry on Sept.
 24, citing what she called Trump’s “betrayal of his oath of office, betrayal of our national security, and betrayal of the integrity of our elections" and the full House voted on Oct.
 31 to authorize the inquiry.